 Truth be told, my allergies basically ruin my life in the spring, and after over a decade of taking the same over-the-counter medication year-round, I noticed it stopped working and I had to switch to something else (not fun).
 I wish I had known about essential oils for allergies—yes, they apparently work—to ease my transition from one med to another, or maybe to treat my symptoms altogether.
 And I'm not the only person plagued by the pesky itching, sneezing, and clogged sinuses, since a reported 40 to 60 million Americans have allergic rhinitis (and that number is only continuing to grow).

 If you're trying to fight the symptoms of allergies that you're already experiencing (congestion, scratchy throat), reach for peppermint oil since it's an expectorant and can give you some relief.
-A study in the European Journal of Medical Research found that this oil is anti-inflammatory and can lessen symptoms of both allergic rhinitis and asthma.
+Studies have found that this oil is anti-inflammatory and can lessen symptoms of both allergic rhinitis and asthma.
 PS: Keep it in the house to fight headaches, fever, and a lack of energy, too.

 How to Use It: Apply it topically to your skin (do a patch test first), diffuse it, or drink water with one to two drops in it once a day.